briefercloud/briefer/README.md

 Then, **in the dashboard mode**, you can create dashboards by dragging and dropping the elements from your notebook.
 You can also add inputs, dropdowns, and date pickers to create interactive filters or data apps.

-After you're done creating your notebook or dashboard, you can publish your changes so that other users can see them.
+After you're done creating your notebook or dashboard, you can save your changes so that other users can see them.

-Once a page is published, you'll be able to schedule it to run periodically so that your dashboards and notebooks are always up-to-date.
+Once a page is saved, you'll be able to schedule it to run periodically so that your dashboards and notebooks are always up-to-date.

 <br />